Christopher Whelen: Music

-The second opera Night Cry, although completed and scheduled for production in 1968, was shelved, following a change in the Directorship of BBC2.

-By 1969 for Incident at Owl Creek Whelen had dispensed with a librettist, adapting the source material (based on the short story by Ambrose Bierce) himself.
-A press comment: "It struck me that Whelen had in this new work confirmed "radio opera" as an art form in its own right."(The Sunday Times) Success with this led to him writing a text based on an original idea for The Findings (1972), concerning the excavation of an Etruscan tomb.
+By 1969, for Incident at Owl Creek, Whelen had dispensed with a librettist, adapting the source material (based on the short story by Ambrose Bierce) himself.
+His next piece, The Findings (1972) had a text based on an original idea concerning the excavation of an Etruscan tomb.
 Creating his own plot and characters presented through his own words and music, Whelen was attempting to create a more personal form of "total musical theatre".
-Entered for the Italia Prize in 1972, it elicited the following press comment: "Self knowledge is as suitable a subject for operatic treatment as any other, though this may well be the first opera to discuss bisexuality openly."
 Christopher Palmer identified The Findings and Incident at Owl Creek as "outstanding".

-The music drama The Restorer, produced and directed by Martin Esslin, is an example of Whelen's experimentation with the close combination of words and music.
-The discovery of a mysterious Dutch painting prompts an intriguing journey of self-exploration.
-"A haunting experience.
-There can be few creative artists in the world who could write such an engrossing play as well as compose, orchestrate and conduct its music" Calling Whelen "a trailblazer", Paul Scofield, in a private letter to the composer wrote, "Radio can be so exceptionally exciting, and it certainly is with "The Restorer".
-The play itself is so rich and mysterious, and explores areas of pain with such delicacy - and at the same time so openly and excitingly dramatic.
-I can only express my gratitude at being thought of and asked to play, Henry."
+The music drama The Restorer, produced and directed by Martin Esslin, is a further example of Whelen's experimentation with the close combination of words and music.
+The plot involves the discovery of a mysterious Dutch painting, prompting a journey of self-exploration.

 Another strand of Whelen's work was in film.
 He composed the score for The Valiant (1962), The Face of Fu Manchu (1965) and Coast of Skeletons (1965).
 There was also a ballet, Cul de Sac, choreographed by Norman Morrice and staged by Ballet Rambert on 13 July 1964 at Sadler's Wells.

 Whelen wrote incidental music for over a hundred plays in all, including some twenty-nine for Shakespeare productions at the Old Vic, Stratford-on-Avon and Chichester Festival Theatres - and for BBC radio and television - as well as major scores, involving both choruses and orchestras for a series of seven Greek Dramas on the BBC's Third Programme.